Ohio governor: Restaurants, bars to fully reopen on May 21

 "What we're trying to marry is the science and the practicality of that profession and business," DeWine said.

-DeWine also warned that restarting Ohio's economy also means coronavirus cases will rise.
+The governor warned that restarting Ohio's economy will mean coronavirus cases do rise.
 The process ahead is a marathon, not a sprint, he said.

 "The more contacts that we have, the more that we do, the more risk there is," the governor said.